Lanard Copeland: Early years

 Copeland played four years of college basketball for Georgia State before going undrafted in the 1989 NBA draft.
 He later signed as a free agent with the Philadelphia 76ers out of the Southern California Summer Pro League.
 He played in 23 games for the 76ers as a rookie in 1989–90, averaging 3.2 points per game.

 For the 1990–91 season, Copeland joined the Tulsa Fast Breakers of the Continental Basketball Association (CBA).
 However, on December 3, 1990, he was traded to the Rapid City Thrillers.
 Following the conclusion of the 1990–91 CBA season, he joined the Atlanta Trojans of the United States Basketball League.
+Copeland later went overseas to the Philippines to play for the Pepsi Hotshots.

 On August 30, 1991, Copeland signed with the Los Angeles Clippers.
 His stint with the Clippers lasted just three months as he was waived by the team on December 3, 1991.
 Copeland returned to the CBA in December 1992, signing with the Capital Region Pontiacs.